Last Updated: 02/24/22 | February 24th, 2022

 2. Heart of Gold Hostel

 The rooms in this hostel each have unique décor and hand-painted murals from different artists.
-The courtyard is a great place to sit in the morning and enjoy free coffee and tea or the 5 EUR buffet breakfast.
-The hostel has its own bar, and during happy hour, they have 1 EUR beers!
+The courtyard is a great place to sit in the morning and enjoy free coffee and tea or the 10 EUR buffet breakfast.
+The hostel has its own bar and they have Happy Hours too.
 You have to pay a 5 EUR deposit for sheets and towels, but you’ll get that back at checkout.

 Overall, this is an awesome place to stay and meet some travelers.
-The showers aren’t great but the hostel is located in Mitte in the center of the city, so it’s easy to get to any other neighborhood you’d like to visit.
-Main attractions like Alexanderplatz and the Brandenburg Gate are close by.
+The showers aren’t great but the hostel is located in Mitte in the center of the city.

 Heart of Gold at a glance:

 Located just a few steps from Alexanderplatz, this hostel is clean, filled with modern amenities, and has super soft pillows.
 Berlin’s extensive bus, subway, and tram system is literally just outside the front door.
-The staff here organizes tours, including a free walking tour, a pub crawl, and a trip to Sachsenhausen (a concentration camp just outside of town).
+The staff help make things social and organize lots of tours and activities, including a free walking tour, a pub crawl, and a trip to Sachsenhausen (a concentration camp just outside of town).
 There are plenty of electrical outlets (one at every bed) and the lockers are spacious.
+Just be aware that the bathrooms don’t have a ton of privacy.

 4. Circus Hostel

 Circus Hostel is an institution in Berlin.
 It’s been here for over 20 years, making it one of the oldest hostels in the city.
-It’s a friendly place with comfy beds and a super fun common area.
+It’s a social place with comfy beds and a super fun common area.
 You can also rent bikes and iPads here.
-The bar is astounding (they have their own microbrewery and café) and there’s live music on Friday nights, and they also host weekly trivia and karaoke nights too.
-Check out the delicious breakfast buffet as well — it’s all you can eat and pretty cheap (6 EUR)!
+The bar is astounding (they have their own microbrewery and café) and they also host weekly trivia and karaoke nights too.
+Check out the delicious breakfast buffet as well — it’s all-you-can-eat and pretty cheap at 9 EUR!

-The hostel staff offers a series of “Behind the Curtain” events, designed at showcasing everything that makes Berlin the vibrant city that it is.
+What I really like is that the hostel staff offers a series of “Behind the Curtain” events, designed to showcase everything that makes Berlin the vibrant city that it is.
 The events include free walking tours, night art gallery visits, street food tours, film screenings, and more.
-Overall, this is an awesome centrally located hostel and one of the best hostels in Berlin.
+Overall, this is one of the best hostels in Berlin.
+I love staying here.

 Circus Hostel at a glance:

 If you’re looking to party, St. Christopher’s is the place for you.
-The bar next door gets quite lively and they do a lot of drink specials (you get 25% off on food as a guest, too).
+The bar gets quite lively and they do a lot of drink specials (you get 25% off on food as a guest, too).
 I had some really fun moments here, though there’s not much common space at the hostel so the bar really is the best place to meet people (they try to get everyone there to eat and drink as much as possible).
-There is also a 5 EUR breakfast buffet offered daily.
+There is also a 7 EUR breakfast buffet offered daily, which is especially great after a late night of drinking!

 St. Christopher’s at a glance:

-This hostel is part of a former brewery complex in Prenzlauer Berg, in a nice, safe location that’s just two U-bahn stops away from Alexanderplatz.
+This hostel is part of a former brewery complex in Prenzlauer Berg that’s just two U-bahn stops away from Alexanderplatz.
 They have a great 24-hour bar that has pool tables, table tennis, and foosball, which makes meeting other travelers easy and fun.
-The hostel also offers free daily walking tours, which are a great way to see the area and explore the city.
-The beds are comfortable and the rooms are clean and not too tiny.
-There’s a cozy fireplace in the lobby that adds a nice touch of home to the place.
+The hostel also offers free daily walking tours too.
+The beds are comfortable and there’s a cozy fireplace in the lobby that adds a nice touch of home to the place.
+There’s also a beautiful outdoor courtyard.

-As an added bonus, the hostel is a non-profit that provides jobs for disabled people, so by staying here, you are helping a great cause!
+The hostel is also a non-profit that provides jobs for disabled people, so by staying here, you are helping a great cause!

 Pfefferbett Hostel at a glance: